10 great questions to ask in a quarterly review

 Questions for quarterly reviews about career growth

+Know what the top employee perk according to research from the best and brightest at Google, Deloitte, and Gallup is?
 It's not free lunches, private healthcare, birthdays off, or ping pong tables.
+It's career growth.

-What skills would you like to develop over the next three months?
+1. What skills would you like to develop over the next quarter?

 This is a great question for unearthing not only where you can help your team members develop but what their future at the company might look like.
 By understanding the skills your people are looking to improve you can start to see how else they may benefit the team moving forward.

-What additional training, responsibility or exposure would you like?
+2. What additional training, responsibility, or visibility would you like?

 Giving your employees the power to ask for the support they need is a vital element of running a great team.
 It’s no good just assuming your people will speak up if they hit a blocker that needs your support, so make sure to ask every few months, if not more often.